JcmniaCS/TryHackMe/UltraTech/README.md

 ![alt text](https://github.com/JcmniaCS/TryHackMe/blob/main/UltraTech/screenshots/SCREENSHOT4.png?raw=true)<br />
 Nothing really of interest, there's an e-mail address on the contact of the bottom of the webpage, we'll save it for now.<br />

-Let's see if they have a robots.txt file at:<br />
+Let's see if they have a robots.txt file using the address below<br />
 ```shell
 http://10.10.39.165:31331/robots.txt
 ```
 ![alt text](https://github.com/JcmniaCS/TryHackMe/blob/main/UltraTech/screenshots/SCREENSHOT7.png?raw=true)<br />
 Interesting...
-Let's have a look at the sitemap at:<br />
+Let's have a look at the sitemap below<br />
 ````shell
 http://10.10.39.165:31331/utech_sitemap.txt
 ```